ZhangTe/rainmeter-weather-zelda-style/README.md

 Url=https://www.ventusky.com/zh/{location}
 RegExp=#Reg_Exp#
 ```
-Change the {location} part to your city, like `new-york`.
-Visit [Ventusky](https://www.ventusky.com/) and find your city on map then click it, you can check the web-url if you don't know exactly how your city name is restored on the website.
+Change the `{location}` part to your city, like `new-york`:

 ```ini
 Url=https://www.ventusky.com/zh/new-york
 ```

+Visit [Ventusky](https://www.ventusky.com/) and find your city on map then click it, you can check the web-url if you don't know exactly how your city name is restored on the website.